urmeo/CalmSense/MODEL_CARD.md

 Calibration on unseen subjects: ECE 0.070, cut to 0.025 by leakage-free isotonic recalibration; a 20-window per-subject enrollment reaches ECE 0.069 without retraining.

 Three-class (baseline, stress, amusement) accuracy is far lower at 0.66, close to the majority class, and amusement is the hardest class.
 The four feature models are a statistical tie (Friedman p = 0.81), so the family is reported rather than a single winner.
-The 1D-CNN on raw signal is a weak baseline at 0.718.
+The 1D-CNN on raw signal is a weak baseline (0.718 binary, 0.626 three-class).

 ## Ethical considerations